History Pages: 30 – How the Town Became a City

 For a table of contents, see History pages.

 The coming of the railroads to Santa Cruz produced a new spurt of commercial and civic activity in what had always been a town isolated by its geography.
 One sign of the area’s growth and increasing economic importance came in 1876, when the town of Santa Cruz received a new charter from the state and became the City of Santa Cruz, with its first mayor.
-One of the new city government’s first acts, of course, was to build a City Hall.
-It stood on Front Street, around the corner from the Courthouse, where the Museum of Art and History is now, and was completed in 1877 (photo: City Hall on the left, Courthouse on the right).
+One of the new city government’s first acts, of course, was to build a city hall.
+Santa Cruz City Hall stood on Front Street, around the corner from the Courthouse, to the right of today's Museum of Art and History entry, and was completed in 1877 (photo: City Hall on the left, Courthouse on the right).
+Note that, in this pre-1882 photograph, today's Octagon building had not yet been built on the empty corner between city hall and courthouse.

-The City Hall location shows how downtown development steadily progressed from its beginnings at the lower plaza toward the bay.
-By 1877, most of the early adobe or rough plank-sided one-story commercial buildings around the plaza had been replaced by much more detailed two-story structures of wood or brick.
+The City Hall location shows how downtown development steadily progressed southward toward the bay from its beginnings at the lower plaza.
+By 1877, most of the early rough plank-sided one-story commercial buildings around the plaza had been replaced by much more detailed two-story structures of wood or brick.
 Santa Cruz Public Library has an online gallery with several early photos of the lower plaza, taken from the bluff at the end of School Street.
-As late as 1866, the brick Flatiron Building was the only "modern" structure.
+As late as 1866, the brick "Flatiron" building at the north end of PacAve was the only "modern" structure.
 That all changed in the ten years from 1867 to 1877.
 Beginning at the plaza, the new-style buildings marched steadily south along Pacific Avenue and Front Street, and up Mission Street.

 The lower plaza itself got the earliest new buildings.
 The photo at left is from about 1890, but the two buildings shown had already been there for a while.
 The St. Charles Hotel (at left in the photo) once stood on the corner of Mission Street and River Street (now North Pacific), where little Scope Park is today.
 The hotel got a third story in 1873, with a mansard roof in the trendy "Second Empire" style, as shown in the photo.
 Elihu Anthony built a new "Anthony Block" in 1877 to replace the original 1848 one-story wood building that stood about where the Town Clock is today.